trufflesuite/trufflesuite.com/src/docs/ganache/reference/cli-options.md

     --server.wsBinary=false
     ```

 Whether or not Websockets should respond with binary data (ArrayBuffers) or strings.
-Optionas are
+Options are
 `true`, `false`, or `auto`.
 The default is `auto`.

 **`--server.rpcEndpoint`**